lisa-lumos/Snowflake/07b-storage-lifecyel-policies.md

 Truncating a table doesn't affect archived data for that table.
 You can still retrieve data from archive storage after truncating the table.

+## Billing
+Each time Snowflake runs a storage lifecycle policy, you incur serverless compute charges to identify and process rows that meet your defined conditions.

+## Creating and managing policies

+## Retrieving archived data

+## Monitoring